 11.1 Sheet and Strip of Aluminium or Non-Heat Treatable Aluminium Alloy

 Material of the same thickness, produced in the same way, and of the same nominal composition shall be grouped into batches of not more than 4 000 kg.
-However, if a strip in a single coil exceeds 4 000 kg in weight, it shall be deemed to represent one batch
+However, if a strip in a single coil exceeds 4 000 kg in weight, it shall be deemed to represent one batch.

 11.1.1 Mechanical tests shall be carried out on each batch for determining conformity of the material to this standard.